Comedian Tom Smothers, one-half of the Smothers Brothers, dies at 86

 "It's hard for me to stay silent when I keep hearing that peace is only attainable through war," Smothers said at the 2008 Emmy Awards as his brother sat in the audience, beaming.
 He dedicated his award to those "who feel compelled to speak out and are not afraid to speak to power and won't shut up and refuse to be silenced."

 In still another episode, the brothers returned blacklisted folk singer Pete Seeger to television for the first time in years.
-He performed his song "Waist Deep in the Big Muddy," widely viewed as ridiculing President Lyndon Johnson for the Vietnam War.
+He performed his song "Waist Deep in the Big Muddy," widely viewed as ridiculing President Lyndon Johnson.
 When CBS refused to air the segment, the brothers brought Seeger back for another episode and he sang it again.
 This time, it made the air.

 After the show was canceled, the brothers sued CBS for $31 million and were awarded $775,000.
 Their battles with the network were chronicled in the 2002 documentary "Smothered: The Censorship Struggles of the Smothers Brothers Comedy Hour."

+"Tom Smothers was not only an extraordinary comedic talent, who, together with his brother Dick, became the most enduring comedy duo in history, entertaining the world for over six decades — but was a true champion for freedom of speech, harnessing the power of comedy to push boundaries and our political consciousness," National Comedy Center Executive Director Journey Gunderson said in a statement.

 Thomas Bolyn Smothers III was born Feb.
-2, 1937, on Governors Island, New York, where his father, a Navy major, was stationed.
+2, 1937, on Governors Island, New York, where his father, an Army major, was stationed.
 His brother was born two years later.
 In 1940 their father was transferred to the Philippines, and his wife, two sons and their sister, Sherry, accompanied him.

 When the Japanese bombed Pearl Harbor, the family was sent home and Maj.
 Smothers remained.
 He was captured by the Japanese during the war and died in captivity.
 The family eventually moved to the Los Angeles suburb of Redondo Beach, where Smothers helped his mother take care of his brother and sister while she worked.

-Before the show's debut, the pair had seemed unlikely to make television history.
-They had spent the previous several years on the nightclub and college circuits and doing TV guest appearances, honing an offbeat comedy routine that mixed folk music with a healthy dose of sibling rivalry.
+The brothers had seemed unlikely to make television history.
+They had spent several years on the nightclub and college circuits and doing TV guest appearances, honing an offbeat comedy routine that mixed folk music with a healthy dose of sibling rivalry.

 They continued that shtick on their show but also surrounded themselves with a talented cast of newcomers, both writers and performers.

-Among the crack writing crew that Smothers headed were future actor-producer Rob Reiner, musician Mason Williams and comedian Steve Martin, who presented Smothers with the lifetime Emmy in 2008.
+Among the crack writing crew that Smothers headed were future actor-filmmaker Rob Reiner, musician Mason Williams and comedian Steve Martin, who presented Smothers with the lifetime Emmy.
 Regular musical guests included John Hartford, Glen Campbell and Jennifer Warnes.

-Bob Einstein, now better known as stuntman Super Dave Osborne, had a recurring role as Officer Judy, a dour Los Angeles police officer who once cited guest Liberace for playing the piano too fast.
-Leigh French, as the hippie earth mother in the segment "Share a Little Tea With Goldie," always appeared to have been drinking something brewed through more than just tea leaves.
+Bob Einstein had a recurring role as Officer Judy, a dour Los Angeles police officer who once cited guest Liberace for playing the piano too fast.
+Leigh French, as the hippie earth mother in the segment "Share a Little Tea With Goldie," always appeared to have been drinking something brewed with more than just tea leaves.

 The brothers had begun their own act when Tom, then a student at San Jose State University, formed a music group called the Casual Quintet and encouraged his younger brother to learn the bass and join.
-The brothers continued on as a duo after the other musicians dropped out, but because their folk music repertoire was limited, they began to intersperse it with comedy.
+The brothers continued on as a duo after the other musicians dropped out, but began interspersing comedy with their limited folk music repertoire.

 Their big break came in 1959 when they appeared at San Francisco's Purple Onion, then a hot spot for new talent.
 Booked for two weeks, they stayed a record 36.
 Booked into New York's Blue Angel, they won praise from The New York Times, which described them as "a pair of tart-tongued singing comedians."
 But to their disappointment, they couldn't get on "The Tonight Show," then hosted by Jack Paar.